 Thank you for letting me vent.

 There are many positives here.
 He doesn’t usually need help completing his homework, just the staying on task and remembering to turn it in parts.
 He truly is maturing, too.
 He’s learning to react more appropriately most of the time, he’s working on growing his social skills, he’s admitting to his mistakes more often than before, and he’s becoming easier to talk to.
 He even argues much less than he used to.
 When he was handed consequences for the grades, he agreed.
 He did not argue!
 Miracle.
 He’s incredible in so many ways.
 I’m so grateful for his emotional intelligence, which was in question for a long time.
 I’m grateful for his empathy, compassion, and kindness.
 With all this, though, he still has needs unique from other teenagers; the executive functioning struggles he’s had for years are still an issue, and they feel even bigger when I need him to function independently–and he truly wants to– but he genuinely cannot.

 I do not have a moral to this story.
 I do not know how to get off this train, and I’m not sure I would get off if I could.
 I would definitely slow this train down, though.
 If I figure out a way to make that happen, I’ll let you know.
 Until then, I have a kitchen to clean and a daughter to put to bed.
 Choo choo…

-Welcome to the Sensory Blog Hop — a monthly gathering of posts from sensory bloggers hosted by The Sensory Spectrum and The Jenny Evolution.
-Click on the links below to read stories from other bloggers about what it’s like to have Sensory Processing Disorder and to raise a sensory kiddo!
-Want to join in on next month’s Sensory Blog Hop?
+Welcome to Voices of Special Needs Blog Hop — a monthly gathering of posts from special needs bloggers hosted by The Sensory Spectrum and Mommy Evolution.
+Click on the links below to read stories from other bloggers about having a special needs kiddo — from Sensory Processing Disorder to ADHD, from Autism to Dyslexia!
+Want to join in on next month’s Voices of Special Needs Hop?
 Click here!